softindex/datakernel/core-bytebuf/README.md

 which simplifies and improves `ByteBuf` performance.

 ByteBuf is similar to a FIFO byte queue and has two positions: *head* and *tail*.
-When you write data to your ByteBuf, its *tail* increases by the amount of bytes written.
-Similarly, when you read data from your ByteBuf, its *head* increases by the amount of bytes read.
-You can read bytes from ByteBuf only when *tail* is greater then *head*.
+When you write data to your ByteBuf, its *tail* position increases by the amount of bytes written.
+Similarly, when you read data from your ByteBuf, its *head* position increases by the amount of bytes read.

+**Note:** You can read bytes from ByteBuf only when *tail* is greater then *head*.
 Also, you can write bytes to ByteBuf until *tail* doesn't exceed the length of the wrapped array.
 In this way, there is no need for `ByteBuffer.flip()` operations.

 ByteBuf supports concurrent processes: while some data is written to the `ByteBuf` by one process, another one can read it.
 ByteBuf also has *slice()* operation and inner ref counts.